Stefanie Enzinger: International

 Enzinger was called up for the first time for the Austrian national team on 7 April 2015 for a friendly match against Australia.
 However, she went unused in this match.
 Enzinger made her debut for the ÖFB ladies on 17 September 2015 when she made a brief appearance in the Group 8's first match of qualifying for the UEFA Women's Euro 2017.
 In the game against Kazakhstan, a 2–0 win, she came in the match's 92nd minute replacing Nicole Billa.
 In 2017, Enzinger was part of the squad who represented Austria at the 2017 Cyprus Women's Cup.
 On 1 July 2017, Enzinger was included by Dominik Thalhammer in the 23-women squad that represented Austria in UEFA Women's Euro 2017.
 On 26 July 2017, in the Group C's last match against Iceland, Enzinger came in the game's 86th minute, replacing Nicole Billa.
 In the 89th, she managed to score her first international goal.
 Austria did very well in the Euro, reaching the semi-finals.

+She was named to Austria's squad for UEFA Women's Euro 2022, although she did not appear in any matches.